-The Grapevine of today is popular with visitors due to its small-town feel, status as the Capital of Christmas in Texas, the fact that it’s home to some of the best family resorts near Dallas, and thanks to the many fun things to do in Grapevine.
+The Grapevine of today is popular with visitors due to its small-town feel, status as the Capital of Christmas in Texas, and the fact that it’s home to some of the best family resorts near Dallas.

 Some links in this post may be affiliate links.
 If you make a purchase through one of these links, we may earn a small commission at no extra cost to you.
 Please see our disclosure policy for more detail.